STOCD/sto-server-status/README.md

 # STO Server Status Discord Bot

-This is a Discord Bot for reporting News Posts for Star Trek Online.
-Originally it was designed to also report Server Status and that may also be added in the future.
+This is a Discord Bot for reporting news posts for Star Trek Online.
+Originally this was designed to also report Server Status and that may also be added in the future.

 ## Usage